AlphaDio/universus-prototype-sets/cards/k-dash.md

 - Tags: Tactics / Momentum
 - Text: Response Commit, flip: After your rival plays an ability from a committed foundation, remove that foundation from the game if your Kick and Flame attack is in your card pool.
 - Role: Foundation removal from game.
+- Design: This should be a momentum-powered defensive foundation.

 ### Fault Line Ignition
 - Type: Foundation